alantelles/ultragendocs_content/docs/functions.md

 Names starting with `$` are also valid to functions and are also treated as constants.

-Now that you know how to use functions in UltraGen we will pass to a case of functions with some caveats: decorators
+Now that you know how to use functions in UltraGen we will pass to a case of functions with some caveats: decorators.